adriantroconis/unflare/README.md

 ## Setup

-- Create new database and execute table creations in `data\unflr_schema.sql`
+- Create new database and execute table creations with `data\unflr_schema.sql`

 - Specifiy an environment variable in your .htaccess or nginx configuration file:
 ```shell